 - A. National Labor Relations Act of 1935 (NLRA) - 1.
 Designed to remove barriers to free commerce and to restore equality of bargaining power between employees and employers - 2.
 Collective bargaining agreement is a written document that describes the terms of employment approved by management and employees during negotiations - B. Compensation Issues in Collective Bargaining - 1.
 Union and management negotiations usually center on pay raises and employee benefits - 2.
 Cost-of-living-adjustments (COLAs) - a.
 Automatic pay increases based on changes in prices, as indexed by the consumer price index (CPI) - b.
 Enables workers to maintain their standards of living by adjusting wages for inflation - 3.
+Many nonunion companies offer higher compensation than they would if unions did not exist, this phenomenon is known as a spillover effect - 4.
 Union influence has declined because: - a.
 Legislation outlawed unions' use of intimidation - b.
 Anti-discrimination laws provided protections for women and minorities - c.
 Globalization increasing competition - d.
 Right-to-work laws that prohibit management and unions from entering into agreements requiring union membership as a condition of employment - e.
 Higher rates of unionization in the public or government sector

 VI.
-Employment Laws That Influence Compensation Tactics
+Employment Laws Pertinent To Compensation Practice

 - A. Legislative Actions - 1.
 Four Amendments to the U.S. Constitution - a.
-Article 1, Section 8 ("The Congress shall have the power...to regulate Commerce with foreign nations, and among the several States, and with the Indian Tribes...") - b.
-First Amendment ("Congress shall make no laws respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the
+Article 1, Section 8 ("The Congress shall have the power...to regulate Commerce with foreign nations, and among the several States, and with the Indian Tribes...")

-- people peaceably to assemble, and to petition the Government for a redress of grievances.") - c.
+- b.
+First Amendment ("Congress shall make no laws respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.") - c.
 Fifth Amendment ("No person shall...be deprived of life, liberty, or property without due process of law...") - d.
 Fourteenth Amendment, Section 1 ("No state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States, nor shall any State deprive any person of life, liberty, or property without due process of law; nor deny any person within its jurisdiction the equal protection of the law.") - 2.
 Government has three levels in U.S. - a.
 Federal government oversees the entire U.S. and territories - b.
 State governments enact laws that pertain exclusively to respective regions - c.
 Local governments enact laws that are pertinent to smaller geographic regions - B. Income Continuity, Safety, and Work Hours Laws - 1.
 Three main factors - a.
 Great Depression - i.
 Passage of the Social Security Act of 1935 (Title IX) - ii.
 Passage of workers' compensation programs - b.
 Family businesses to large factories - c.
 Division of labor - 2.
 Fair Labor Standards Act of 1938 (FLSA) - 1.
 Addresses three main issues of minimum wage, overtime pay, and child labor provisions - a.
 Enforced by the U.S. Department of Labor - 2.
 Minimum wage - a.
 Designed to ensure wages for a minimally acceptable standard of living - b.
 Originally set at \$0.25 per hour - c.
 Federal law supersedes state minimum wage law where the federal minimum wage is greater than the state - 3.
 Overtime pay provisions - a.
 Defined in FLSA - b.
 Most employers must pay time and one-half for over 40 hours work in a period of 7 consecutive days - c.
-Executive, administrative, learned professional, creative professional, computer workers, and outside sales employees are generally exempt from the FLSA - d.
-Nonexempt employees are those subject to the FLSA overtime pay provision
+Exempt jobs satisfy three tests used to determine whether an employer must pay overtime, most other jobs are nonexempt